imahdio/HTML-Essential-Training/06-Media/README.md

 white label product-It's a product or service produced by one company (the producer) that other companies (the marketers) rebrand to make it appear as if they had made it.
 ## Chapter Quiz
 >-we can't create a video element that specifies diffrent resolutions of video that browsers can choose from when loading the video.
-Instead, the browser adapts to circumstances as needed. (*in my point of view this quotation is wrong because based what I learn from Video lesson without using adaptive bitrate streaming technology on server side , neither browser nor html element cannot switch between diffrent resolutions of video*)
+Instead, the browser adapts to circumstances as needed. (*in my point of view this quotation is wrong because based what I learn from Video lesson without using adaptive bitrate streaming technology on server side, neither browser nor html element cannot switch between diffrent resolutions of video*)
 >-the following code snippet produces an audio player with control features.
 >```html
 ><audio controls src="https://s3-us-west-2.amazonaws.com/s.cdpn.io/10558/birds.mp3"></audio>
 >```
 >-built in HTML video players do not permit adaptive bitrate streaming.
 >-Embed codes built with the iframe element make it easier combine content from other sources into your pages and apps.

+adapt-become adjusted to new conditions

 drawback-a disadvantage or the negative part of a situation